bjh21/mal/docs/GC.md

 parameters, and should simply walk over the global object list, removing each object from the list and freeing it.

+Also in `types.qx`, create a function called `gc_mark`.
+It should take one parameter and do nothing.
+Create another function called simply `gc` that takes a single parameter and calls `gc_mark` with that parameter and then calls `gc_sweep`.
+This is the stub of your garbage collector.

-Put a call to `gc_sweep` into the main loop, so that it will get called after each call to `rep`.
+Put a call to `gc` into the main loop, so that it will get called after each call to `rep`.
+Pass it a `nil` argument.

+The resulting program now frees all the mal objects that it allocates in each loop, so it shouldn't leak memory any more.
+You could temporarily instrument `gc_sweep` to check that this is happening.

 #### Step 2